-This contract may provide you with estate planning advantages.
+This contract may provide you with estate planning advantages that vary depending on the guarantee series you purchase.

 This summary provides general information.
 Consult your insurance advisor about your individual circumstances.

 9.2 Beneficiaries

 On the death of the last surviving annuitant, we pay the death benefit to the person or persons entitled to receive it.